Customizations

 The standard technique to obtain an optional primitive is to wrap it inside a

-message (since messages are provided inside an Option
+message (since messages are provided inside an Option).
+Google provides

 standard wrappers to the primitive types in